John Betjeman: Early life and education

-Betjeman was born in London to a prosperous silverware maker of Dutch descent.
+John Betjeman was born on 28 August 1906 in London to a prosperous furniture maker of Dutch descent.
 His parents, Mabel and Ernest Betjemann, had a family firm at 34–42 Pentonville Road which manufactured the kind of ornamental household furniture and gadgets distinctive to Victorians.

 During the First World War the family name was changed to the less German-looking Betjeman.
 His father's forebears had actually come from the present day Netherlands more than a century earlier, setting up their home and business in Islington, London, and during the Fourth Anglo-Dutch War had, ironically, added the extra "-n" to avoid the anti-Dutch sentiment existing at the time.

 Betjeman was baptised at St Anne's Church, Highgate Rise, a 19th-century church at the foot of Highgate West Hill.
-The family lived at Parliament Hill Mansions in the Lissenden Gardens private estate in Gospel Oak in north London.
+The family lived at Parliament Hill Mansions in the Lissenden Gardens private estate in Gospel Oak in north west London.

 In 1909, the Betjemanns moved half a mile north to more opulent Highgate.
 From West Hill they lived in the reflected glory of the Burdett-Coutts estate: